 k.
 Storefront Doors.
 Maintain and repair the original door or replace with a door of similar design and materials.
-Standard aluminum and glass commercial doors are permitted but the frames shall be painted in dark colors.
+Standard aluminum and glass commercial doors and frames are permitted.
 Replacement doors shall be commercial type doors and shall not be of residential proportions or design.

 Building Colors.
 Building color scheme shall visually link the building with others in the area.
 The colors chosen should relate to the established masonry tones within the Historic Core.
-If brick or masonry is exposed, it shall not be painted.
-Existing buildings of painted brick shall be repainted and paint removal is not permitted unless approved under the Secretary of the Interior standards for rehabilitation of historic buildings.
+BE AWARE that if Historic Tax Credits are being sought, that the Secretary of the Interior Standards may limit weither a building can be painted or existing paint removed.